craftcms/docs/docs/commerce/3.x/configuration.md

 Determines whether taxes should be calculated based on the billing address instead of the shipping address.

 Default: `false` (use the shipping address)

+## `updateCartSearchIndexes`

+Determines whether the search index should be updated when a cart is saved by a customer when they use the `commerce/cart/*` controller actions.
+Making this `false` will reduce the number of search index update jobs created, but will also reduce the ability to search carts in the control panel.

+Default `true`